virtualritz/rust-mcp-sdk/README.md

 Use `client_runtime::create_client()` or `client_runtime_core::create_client()` , respectively.
 Check out the corresponding examples at: [examples/simple-mcp-client](https://github.com/rust-mcp-stack/rust-mcp-sdk/tree/main/examples/simple-mcp-client) and [examples/simple-mcp-client-core](https://github.com/rust-mcp-stack/rust-mcp-sdk/tree/main/examples/simple-mcp-client-core).

+## Contributing

+We welcome everyone who wishes to contribute!
+Please refer to the [contributing](CONTRIBUTING.md) guidelines for more details.

+Check out our [development guide](development.md) for instructions on setting up, building, testing, formatting, and trying out example projects.

+All contributions, including issues and pull requests, must follow Rust's Code of Conduct.

+Unless explicitly stated otherwise, any contribution you submit for inclusion in rust-mcp-sdk is provided under the terms of the MIT License, without any additional conditions or restrictions.

+## Development

+Check out our [development guide](development.md) for instructions on setting up, building, testing, formatting, and trying out example projects.

 ## License

 This project is licensed under the MIT License. see the [LICENSE](LICENSE) file for details.